 American Trials: Reducing off-road and skid related accidents

-The SCRIM, which measures wet-road skid resistance, was integrated into an American Volvo truck and can operate continually for 150 miles on a full tank of water.
+The SCRIM survey vehicle, which measures wet-road skid resistance, was integrated into an American Volvo truck and can operate continually for 150 miles on a full tank of water.

 The Company is UK’s leading manufacturer and provider of highway survey and monitoring equipment is also the UK’s largest road survey contractor, serving all UK Government agencies and the majority of local authorities.